Sugar plantations in the Caribbean: Slavery on Caribbean sugar plantations

 The Europeans forced the indigenous peoples of various Caribbean islands to provide the physical labor necessary for the production of sugarcane.
 The indigenous populations of the Caribbean were decimated by illness after initial colonization and were left with few numbers.
-In order to continue production for the crop, Europeans introduced African slaves to the island through the Trans-Atlantic slave trade.
+In order to continue production for the crop, Europeans first transported indentured servants, mostly from Ireland and Britain, African slaves were introduced to the islands shortly after through the Trans-Atlantic slave trade.
 The time at which this happened varies from island to island.

-Sugarcane harvesting during the time of colonization in the Caribbean was a labor intensive process.
+Sugarcane harvesting during the time of colonization in the Caribbean was a labor-intensive process.
 Firstly, it was harvested by hand, and the sucrose inside needed to be harvested quickly to not be spoiled.
 To extract the juice, it must be chopped, ground, pressed, pounded, or soaked in liquid before it is heated.
 Once heated, the liquids evaporate until only the crystals remain.
 Each step is labor-intensive and requires technical knowledge and skill.
-These tasks were preformed by enslaved individuals until emancipation.
+These tasks were performed by enslaved individuals until emancipation.

 In 1807, Parliament passed the Slave Trade Act, prohibiting the trade of slaves in the British Empire.
 This act extended to the Caribbean plantations under British control.
 Without the labor influx of slaves through the Trans-Atlantic slave trade, the system became harder to maintain.
 Years later, in 1838, more than half a million people in the Caribbean were emancipated from slavery as a result of the 1833 Emancipation Bill.

+Enslaved women

+Slavery on Plantations in the Caribbean involved a series of interconnected relationships and power dynamics between the enslaved and the more elite population on the island.
+Women were integral in the social dynamic of the plantations and in the labor itself.
+"There was a gendering of health, wealth and energy on sugar plantations.
+The majority of field slaves were women and the majority of women worked in the field.".
+Women were heavily involved in the labor of the plantations and were also having children and going to work in the fields at the same time.
+The Newton Slave Burial Ground showed the evidence of this brutality towards enslaved women, "which may point towards greater levels of interpersonal abuse or even domestic violence for women".